aak-94/Preprocessing_datasets_for_YOLOV5/README.md

 Preprocessing_of_multiple_datasets_for_YOLO_models

 ## Goal
--To reduce the data-preprocessing for neural network training -To facilitate the use of multiple datasets having different image sizes together
+- To reduce the data-preprocessing for neural network training
+- To facilitate the use of multiple datasets having different image sizes together

 ## Purpose
 This toolchain helps to pre-process the  multiple datasets simultaneously and performs follwoing tasks: